Majkl578/nette-identity-doctrine/README.md

 	public function getRoles()
 	{
-		return array();
+		return [];
 	}
 }
 ```

 (Notice the empty getRoles() method.
 That is due to the requirement of IIdentity.
-Unfortunately, it can't be omitted, but you can create for example a trait for that.)
+If you don't use authorization, unfortunately, it can't be omitted, sorry.)

 That's all.
 Everything is automatic!
 And you can even use entities with composite identifiers!